 Use corrosion-resistant fasteners only.
 Fasteners must be centered in the nail slot, no more than 16" on center.
+Make sure there is no impediment of expansion and contraction.

 NOTE: Some power staplers/nailers use an attachment that helps position the fastener in the nail slot.
 If your unit does not have that feature, you must carefully position the fastener by sight.